palomapiot/metahate/DATASHEET.md

 - **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.)*

     The dataset was created to enable research on detecting English hate speech content on social media using machine learning and large language models.
-In the recent years, there have been some new creations of hate speech datasets, but none of them large enough.
+In recent years, there have been some new creations of hate speech datasets, but none of them are large enough.
 This dataset (meta-collection) aims to serve as a unification of all the available hate speech datasets from social media comments written by humans.

 - **Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**